aldolat/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 2.0 =

+* NEW: Selection of categories and tags is in form of comma separated values.
+This will prevent server load in case there are too many terms.
+Also, now the user can get posts from multiple categories.

 = 1.18 =